View Bonnie Towe's Obituary on citizen-times.com and share memories

 Bonnie Parker Towe

-Weaverville - Bonnie Parker Towe, 91, passed peacefully into Her Father's arms on April 8 at the Brian Center in Weaverville.
+Weaverville - Bonnie Parker Towe, 91, passed peacefully into her Father's arms on April 8, 2020 at the Brian Center in Weaverville.
 She and husband Franklin Towe of Arden were married 60 years.
 He worked 40 years with Norfolk Southern Railway, she at First Union Bank.

 Bonnie was pre-deceased by parents William Cleveland Parker and Bessie Robinson Parker from Yancey County, along with six siblings, Glenn, Mack, John, Alice, Ann, and Irene.
 She is survived by daughter, Elizabeth Lynn Towe of Raleigh; son, Robert Charles Towe and wife Diana of Weaverville; two lovely granddaughters, Farrah and Natallie, and two special nieces, Maxine Kennedy and Joan Elliott.